 Feature and video for one of Japan's major trading companies, Marubeni, where I wrote the story and planned the video on one of the largest providers of agricultural inputs in the U.S., Helena Agri-Enterprises, LLC.
 Part of a series I helped produce and am currently doing on Marubeni's global portfolio of companies and subsidiaries for both internal communications and external consumption.

 Bespoke content for the Nihon Keizai Shimbun on Japan in the Financial Times, including a story on the Setouchi Triennale art festival, after the Nikkei bought the UK business broadsheet.

 Short feature for Forbes Asia on the boardroom battle at the popular recipe-sharing site Cookpad, a place where moms and dads can look for their favorite way to make cupcakes, chicken soup or teriyaki beef.

-Researched and wrote about half of the 50 profiles for Forbes' Japan Rich List (called the Forbes' Billionaires List in other countries), including the founding family of Suntory Holdings, and calculated their net worth based on reporting and publicly available information.
+Researched and wrote most of the 50 profiles for Forbes' Japan Rich List (called the Forbes' Billionaires List in other countries), including the founding family of Suntory Holdings, and calculated their net worth based on reporting and publicly available information.